Content updated on September 5, 2025.

 - Adults with a low income.

-The Rebâtir program offers 4 hours of free legal counsel for victims of sexual violence or domestic violence, regardless of their income.
+The Rebâtir program offers 4 hours of free legal counsel for victims of sexual or domestic violence, regardless of their income.

-Note: the value of your assets, investments and property may be factored in.
+For both components of the legal aid system, the value of your assets, investments and property may be factored in.
 To see whether you qualify, use the online tool for that purpose.

 Questions or problems?